Birr Castle, Gardens, Birr, Co Offaly

 Award-Winning Gardens

-• Waterfall Walk – a series of gravity‑fed fountains and cascades leading to a tranquil lake frequented by otters, kingfishers and herons.
+• The Waterfall Walk: A gently sloping path that follows a series of gravity-fed fountains and cascades down to a tranquil lake.
+The wetland area is a frequent haunt for otters, kingfishers, and herons.

 Café and Shop